KFreon/KaelsKabbage/content/posts/15-vs-vscode-tips-and-tricks/index.md

 tags: ["visual-studio", "vscode"]
 ---

-Visual Studio and the new shiny beast that is Visual Studio Code have many nice features, but sometimes there's a few that aren't on or known about by default (usually because they're experimental or stylistic)
+A colleague mentioned they weren't aware of Logpoints in Visual Studio, so here's some things that aren't on or known about by default (usually because they're experimental or stylistic)
-Some you may know, some you may not.

-**Some that I've found useful:** Logpoints, cursor animations, semantic highlighting, parallel stacks, output window filters, and unreferenced assembly Intellisense.
+**Some that I've found useful:**

+- Logpoints
+- Cursor animations
+- Semantic highlighting
+- Parallel stacks
+- Output window filters
+- Unreferenced assembly Intellisense

 <!--more-->